Understand common actions in list report for browser

 There are some common actions that are available in the report without having to predefine them.
-These actions are available in default positions.
+These actions are available in default position.
 They are often required because of which they mandatorily appear in the report.
 The following are the common actions:

 Importing records help you create a report in Creator by importing records that are already available in a different application.
 This eliminates the effort you will have to put in to recreate the report.
 To access the option, click on the hamburger icon.
 Selecting Import displays the congruent window.
 You can select the field type, the location of the file, and upload it.
 On uploading, you will be prompted to realign your report to Creator's design and make it comprehesible by assigning the field names to appropriate positions.